• Skip to primary navigation

 How To Make Hard Boiled Eggs

-1. Place 6 eggs in a pot and cover them with 1-2 inches of water (making sure the pan is large enough so the eggs aren't crammed together).
+1. Place 6 eggs in a small pot and cover them with 1-2 inches of water (making sure the pan is large enough so the eggs aren't crammed together).

 3. After 12 minutes, remove the eggs with a slotted spoon and place them a bowl full of ice water.
 Allow the eggs to cool for 5 minutes or so.

-4. Once cooled completely remove the eggs from the water and dry them with a towel.
+4. Once completely cooled, remove the eggs from the water and dry them with a towel.

 How To Make Creamy Lemon Dressing